zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 ![Time required per project complexity qualitative graph](/imgs/posts/2011-08-31-time-complexity.png "Time required per project complexity qualitative graph")

-Epic could scare many teams becouse it has a slow, steep learning curve and the development will require a deep understanding of the domain before that the architecture itself can be defined.
+Epic could scare many teams becouse it has a slow, steep learning curve and the development will require a deep understanding of the domain [before that the architecture itself can be defined][bellis].
 Long brainstorming sessions with the domain expert are required and only after that the model has been written and tested, you can define the technological aspects of the application.